 Diet Plan for Footballers

 Football or soccer is a sport that demands equal parts endurance, plyometric movement and strength.
 A footballer requires extra calories to fuel training sessions as well as competitive matches at feel good.
 A competitive athlete can require up to three times as many calories per day as a moderately active person.
-Losing a few pounds and eating healthier can improve your game and help you be a better footballer.
+Losing a few pounds and eating healthier can improve your live game and help you be a better footballer.
 In two weeks you can expect to lose anywhere from two to four pounds with careful planning and healthier food choices.

 Two-Week Diet Guidelines